Everything you need to know about a powerflush

 A major powerflush can be prolonged for many years with regular maintenance.
 If you have boiler cover, your provider should offer annual inspections, where they perform various comprehensive tests and checks to keep your system in top condition.
 This means you will only need a preventative powerflush every 5-6 years.

 The price of a powerflush will depend on the size and complexity of the heating system.
 However, a typical powerflush can cost up to £1,000+ with some additional costs for extra chemicals if required.

-A Warrantywise boiler and heating policy provides you with a comprehensive annual boiler service to ensure that your central heating system is running efficiently all year round and helps prevent the need for an expensive powerflush.
+Warrantywise Home Cover provides you with a FREE comprehensive annual boiler service to ensure that your central heating system is running efficiently all year round and helps prevent the need for an expensive powerflush.